Health

 How My Under Desk Treadmill Saved My Mental Health

 You know that feeling when the end of the day rolls around and you realize you’ve been in a chair in front of a screen all day?
 Trying to balance work and keeping up with the house and kids, the important things like self-care and workouts tend to fall to the bottom of the list.
-As a mom of three, I have less time than ever.
-But as we get older, movement is probably even more essential for our physical and mental health.
-My therapist recommended that I take time to move my body daily because without that movement, all the stress has nowhere to go.
-On the days I work out, I feel a difference, but it’s not realistic that I can take a daily walk or attend weight lifting class every day.
+As a mom of three young kids, I have less time than ever.
+I know workouts should be a priority, but I’m not an early morning person and only have so many hours to get work done while our nanny is here and my two older kids are off at school.
 So I started using an under desk treadmill, and it completely changed everything for me.

 How My Under Desk Treadmill Saved My Mental Health